aycanogut/190-days-of-code/README.md

-I use this repo as a diary to follow my own progress. thanks for the bright idea gizemnkorkmaz [gizemnkorkmaz](https://github.com/gizemnkorkmaz/)
+I use this repo as a diary to follow my own progress.
+Thank you for this bright idea gizemnkorkmaz.[gizemnkorkmaz](https://github.com/gizemnkorkmaz/)